pagekit/docs/getting-started/configuration-file.md

 <p class="uk-article-lead">Change settings in Pagekit's configuration file.</p>

-Pagekit's configuration is a file stored in the Pagekit root as `config.php` and generated during the installation.
+Pagekit stores parts of its configuration in a file located at the root level - `/config.php`.
+It is auto generated during the installation.
 The normal way of editing it would be through Pagekit *System > Settings* admin area, although there are situations where the manual editing is necessary.
 The following sections describe the most common settings.

 ```php
 'database' => [